AhmedAbdElgleel/Fan_Controller_System/README.md

 ## Acknowledgments
 - The inspiration for this project came from [this video tutorial](https://youtu.be/RFQGjcikfK4).
 ## RealTime Hardware video
--you will found a realtime hardware video in folder
+-you will found a realtime hardware video in folder Realtime_Hardware